 All tested HIV-positive and, in turn, revealed their sexual partners to Nyambura.
-Nyambura contacted the sexual partners of each person who was HIV-positive, until—over the course of the next six months—a total of 98 sexual contacts had been reached.
+Nyambura contacted the sexual partners of each person who was HIV-positive, until—over the course of the next 6 months—a total of 98 sexual contacts had been reached.
 Of those 98, 80 agreed to be tested.
-The result – 21 were newly identified as HIV-positive and linked with life-saving treatment.
+The result—21 were newly identified as HIV-positive and linked with life-saving treatment.

-In Kenya, where about 1.5 million people are living with HIV, only 1,035,615 (69%) have started antiretroviral therapy.
-A recent study there demonstrated that aPNS can increase identification of partners with undiagnosed infection and uptake of HIV treatment services and—with no reports of serious intimate partner violence.
+In Kenya, where about 1.5 million people are living with HIV, only 1,035,615 (69%) have started ART.
+A recent study there demonstrated that aPNS can increase identification of partners with undiagnosed infection and uptake of HIV treatment services—with no reports of serious intimate partner violence.
 It’s a critical strategy toward containing the epidemic in Kenya and globally.

 To this day, Nyambura has continued to track down more individuals in need of testing and treatment by identifying the sexual partners of persons living with HIV through the notification services approach.
 People trust her with incredibly sensitive information.
 By exercising extreme compassion, ensuring the safety and confidentiality of her clients, and expressing not a shred of judgment, she manages to convince newly diagnosed clients to open up about all of their sexual partners who might be at risk of HIV, not just their primary partner.